dxyz773/mind-matters/README.md

 ## Introduction

-This repository was created as part of the Women Who Code Hackathon For Social Code 2023.
+This repository was created as part of the Women Who Code Hackathon For Social Good 2023.
 Mind Matters is an application designed to help individuals improve their well-being and mental health by providing a structured way to engage in self-care tasks.
 It offers a task tracking system to motivate users to perform these tasks regularly.
 In addition, the app provides a wealth of wellness resources and information on how to perform various self-care tasks effectively.

 ## Problem Statement